 You can see the earliest examples of Byzantine churches in this valley, which would be used as a location for missionaries’ education.
-Goreme Valley has around 200 churches, and it is an open-air museum.
+Goreme Valley has around 200 churches, and it is an open-air museum best place for Cappadocia tours.
 The increase in the number of churches occurred when St Paul (10-67) decided to use this area for the education of missionaries.
-You can see many churches in the museum, such as; Monastery of Monks and Nuns, St Basileios Chapel, Apple Church, Church of St Barbara, Serpent Church, Dark Church, Sandal Church, Buckle Church, etc.
+You can see many churches in the museum, such as; the Monastery of Monks and Nuns, St Basileios Chapel, Apple Church, Church of St Barbara, Serpent Church, Dark Church, Sandal Church, Buckle Church, etc.

 Ascetic monks lived in isolation in the Göreme area of Cappadocia in the second century AD.
 They were a significant social community apart from monasteries and churches.
 The presence of charismatic clergy helped make Cappadocia the center of religious thought and life in the third century.

 The area became famous as the birthplace of three important clergy figures in the following century.
 Basileios, Bishop of Kaisareia; Gregorios, his brother and Bishop of Nyssagia; and Gregorios, Bishop of Nazianus Basileios, also known as “the Great,” went back to his hometown of Kaisareia, the capital city of the Cappadocia region, to live as a monk there.
 He was also influential in widely disseminating monastic ideals.